Sports and race betting

 How online betting has transformed sports and race betting

 Participation in most forms of gambling in NSW is declining, but online betting is increasing.
 Why?
 Because it’s so easy to place sports and race bets online.
 70% of all sports betting and 37% of race betting are now done this way.
-No need to see your bookie, or go to the track or even the TAB.
-That convenience makes it more risky.
+There is no need to go to the track or the TAB.

 The NSW Gambling Survey 2019 found that, over the previous 12 months, 1 in 20 adults in NSW had bet on sporting events and more than 1 in 10 had made racing bets.
 6% of all NSW adults had bet on sporting events like football, cricket or tennis.